 Luckily, there are a number of hikes in the area which offer even better views of the lake from above.
 And the best part is, I think we found the winner of the least crowded hike in the Lake Louise area.

 Both Lake Agnes Tea House and Plain of Six Glaciers are incredibly crowded in summer.
 The trail empties quite a bit when you hike to Big Beehive, Little Beehive or Devil’s Thumb.
-Based on our experience in the area, the quietest trail is on the Mount Saint Piran Hike.
+Based on our experience in the area, the quietest trail is on Mount St. Piran Hike.